1.1 The purpose of this policy is to provide information on the arrangements for managing health and safety at HOS.

 - The number and type of people who might be exposed

 6.4 Implementation and operation

-• Managers will focus on the activities undertaken in their areas of control and ensure that adequate risk assessments are carried out for activities not covered by the organisational risk assessment.
+- Managers will focus on the activities undertaken in their areas of control and ensure that adequate risk assessments are carried out.

 7. Safe premises and equipment

-7.1 The HOS office is located in a building where the landlord has control of the premises.
-HOS will liaise with the building manager via FOS to ensure the work place is safe and risks are identified and control measures implemented.
-Building defects should be reported immediately to the Financial Ombudsman Service Facilities Team.
+7.1 The HOS offices are located in a building where the landlord has control of the premises.
+HOS will liaise with the building manager to ensure the workplace is safe and risks are identified, and control measures implemented.
+Any Building defects at South Colonnade premises should be reported immediately to the Government Property Agency Facilities Team, and any defects at the Citygate Manchester premises should be reported immediately to the Parliamentary and Health Service Ombudsman (PHSO) Facilities Team.